Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Pros and cons of payday loans

-While payday loans are considered a form of predatory lending and are banned in some states, if it is an option for you, it’s important to get your head around their advantages and disadvantages.
+While payday loans are considered a form of predatory lending and are banned in some states, you should still understand their advantages and disadvantages to know if they are an option for you.

 Pros of payday loans